hardisj/erinsaudiocorner/content/english/loudspeakers/Buchardt_Audio_S400_Bookshelf.md

 <br clear="all" />

-Nearfield measurements.
+<br><br>

+**Nearfield measurements.**

 Note: These are not relative at all.
 I just placed the mic near to the respective driver/enclosure and swept the signal.
 The tweeter SPL is not absolute, nor is mid/woofer or passive radiator.
 So, these are not to be used directly against each other.
 Don't use this to try to determine crossover frequency.
 Just more of a "humph" bit of information.
 Got it?
 Good.
 I do want to mention the increased output in the passive radiator (blue) between 400-700Hz.
 I believe we are seeing these effects in the 500-600Hz range; the 500Hz resonance I discussed earlier.

 <img align="left" src="/images/Reviews/Loudspeakers/Buchardt_S400/nf_drivers.png" alt="nf" width="120%"/>